 What we didn’t like

-- The bracelet, like the TAG it is copied from, has an annoying pin and collar adjustment that is a pain to do at home.
+- The bracelet, like the TAG it is inspired by, has an annoying pin and collar adjustment that is a pain to do at home.

 - The lume on the hands is almost non-existent.
 Don’t even think about trying to read it in the dark.